marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

+* Feb 2023: glad to help out on the survival analysis / estimation side of things on [QTNet: Predicting Drug-Induced QT Prolongation with Artificial Intelligence-Enabled Electrocardiograms](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4554451), published in Journals of the American College of Cardiology, Clinical Electrophysiology.
+Led by Hao Zhang!

 * Jan 2024: [Scalable Interpolant Transformers](https://arxiv.org/abs/2401.08740)!
 A family
 of generative models built on Diffusion Transformers, but with a flexible stochastic interpolant process replacing the score based diffusion.
 Stable to train, performs well at each model size,